 Oyster beds have been held under charter or by grant or prescription since the 18th century.
-They have received statutory recognitions in Fisheries (Ireland) Act 1842.
+They had received statutory recognition in the Fisheries (Ireland) Act 1842.

-A mollusc over the Fisheries Act is a soft-bodied invertebrate usually with a hard shell.
+A mollusc, according to the Fisheries Act, is a soft-bodied invertebrate, usually with a hard shell.
 Minister may grant oyster bed licenses.
-These had been supervened by aquaculture licences under 1997 Legislation.
+These had been supervised by aquaculture licences under the 1997 Legislation.

-No oyster bed licenses would be prevented to lay or plant an oyster bed in a place where the Minister is of the opinion of the public exercise a bona fide and substantial profitable fishing for oysters or within the limits of any oyster bed or fishery, the property of any private person or within the limits of any several fishery without consent in writing if the owner of such fishery.
+No oyster bed licenses would be prevented from laying or planting an oyster bed in a place where the Minister is of the opinion that the public exercise a bona fide and substantial profitable fishing for oysters or within the limits of any oyster bed or fishery, the property of any private person or within the limits of any several fishery without consent in writing if the owner of such fishery.

 There are provisions regarding revocation and determination of the licence.
 It is an offence to injure or damage licensed oyster beds.